The real story behind it (and how I became anonymously famous)

 - The baby elephant name is ‘Lucky’, and he must be 4 years old.

-It all happened on a casual lunch with friends on Bangtao beach in Phuket.
-I saw a small elephant walking alone toward the water and I of course thought he would just stop there and wait.
-But no, once approaching the sea he just started to run faster and rammed into the waves like the kid he was!
+It all happened on Bangtao beach in Phuket during a casual lunch with friends.
+I saw a small elephant walking alone toward the water and I, of course, thought he would stop there and wait.
+But no, once approaching the sea, he just started to run faster and rammed into the waves like the kid he was!
 He came in and out several times; his mahout was casually waiting nearby, apparently used to the elephant’s behaviour.
-The elephant suddenly did something really funny, totally unexpected: he put his head into the sand and pushed himself forward.
-I happened to carry a 28-300 mm lens on that day, giving me this interesting perspective… and the photo of a lifetime!
+Then, the elephant suddenly did something hilarious, totally unexpected: he put his head into the sand and pushed himself forward.
+I happened to carry a 28-300 mm lens on that day, giving me this perspective and the photo of a lifetime!

-(HOWEVER, If you see my photo somewhere, just do what some of my many readers did so nicely to support the unfortunate photographer that I am: post a link to this page on the offending websites!
+(HOWEVER, If you see my photo somewhere, do what some of my many readers did so nicely to support the unfortunate photographer that I am: post a link to this page on the offending websites!
 THANK YOU!)

-Copy the link below and paste it where you see my photo without the proper credit >>>
+Please copy the link below and paste it where you see my photo without the proper credit >>>